cunnie/writings/ice_queen.md

 The Ice Queen looked out over the parapet again, &ldquo;You misunderstand me,&rdquo; the Ice Queen said.  &ldquo;I cannot help you.
 It is not something in which I have a choice.&rdquo;

-The queen continued, &ldquo;You must leave now; your magical defenses are buckling, and this land--I--will destroy you.
+The queen continued, &ldquo;You must leave now; your magical defenses are buckling, and this land&mdash;I&mdash;will destroy you.
 You have little time.&rdquo;

 &ldquo;I am cold,&rdquo; said the man, &ldquo;Perhaps I could light a fire to warm myself before I go?&rdquo;